gmcculloug/playlist_creator/README.md

 1. **Platform Selection**: Choose between Spotify or YouTube at the top of the app
 2. **Authentication**:
    - **Spotify**: Click "Connect with Spotify" to authenticate with your Spotify account
-   - **YouTube**: Authentication happens automatically using the token files
+   - **YouTube**: Click "Connect with YouTube" to authenticate with your Google account
 3. **Enter Playlist Name**: Type the name for your new playlist (or select an existing one from the dropdown)
 4. **Add Songs**: Enter song/video names, one per line, in the text area
 5. **Create Playlist**: Click "Create Playlist" to start the process